derekTurner/Javascript-Games_Fund-23/Block_3/section_1e_node/firstBabylon.md

 You don't really need a separate testing server as you have one as live server within VScode.

+In vscode us ctrl shift P to reopen the folder locally.
+The container is now closed.

-So opening a separate window.
+So opening just the dist folder in a separate window.

 ![testing server](testingServer.png)